Developing a Foundation for a Long Term, Healthy Relationship

 Conflict is inevitable in a relationship, but it is how this conflict is handled that creates safety and trust.
 Ask your partner how their parents handled conflict.
 Did they throw things?
 Swear?
 Yell?
 Withdraw and avoid?
 Talk to each other respectfully?
 These are patterns that individuals often learn in their families and may repeat in their own relationships.

 It’s important to be able to learn the skill of effective communication so that couples can deal with the ups and downs of everyday decisions (who should do the laundry or pick up the kids from school?).
-Fred points out that many couples often struggle with these skills which can cause a future break down in the relationship.
+Many couples often struggle with these skills which can cause a future break down in the relationship.

 Share past histories